$156 Find Cheap Flights from Alaska to Minnesota - Compare and Save

 • How many cities have direct flights to Minnesota?

-From Alaska, there are direct flights to Minnesota from 1 city.
-This city is Anchorage and there are 85 direct flights each week.
+From Alaska, there are direct flights to Minnesota from 2 cities.
+The city with the most direct flights is Anchorage, with 108 direct flights each week.

 • How many direct flights to Minnesota are there each day?